June 6, 2024

 “World Refugee Day is an event that’s put on by and for our refugee communities themselves,” Stephanie said.

-While June 20 is internationally recognized as World Refugee Day, the Des Moines celebration will take place June 24 at Tower Park in Des Moines.
-Stephanie and RACI host the event, but the volunteers from the refugee community, local ethnic community based organizations (ECBO), and resettlement agencies provide the heart and soul of the event.
+While June 20 is internationally recognized as World Refugee Day, the Des Moines celebration will take place June 22 at Franklin Jr. High in Des Moines.
+Stephanie and RACI host the event, but the volunteers from the refugee community, local ethnic community-based organizations (ECBOs), and resettlement agencies provide the heart and soul of the event.

 “Soccer is a common language in a city like Des Moines that has 148 distinctly different languages spoken,” Stephanie said.
 “If you can’t understand the words, it’s pretty incredible how quickly and efficiently everyone’s on the same page when the game begins.”